NL12143/m365-secure-setup-guide/class-protect.md

 🔐	Unlocked padlock—access granted, less secure than 🔒
 🛂	Passport control—symbolic of authorized entry

-✅	Standard checkmark for “permitted” or “approved”
-➡️	Directional access (like a one-way road sign)
-🟢	Green circle, often used for “go” or “allowed”
-🔐	Unlocked padlock—access granted, less secure than 🔒
-🛂	Passport control—symbolic of authorized entry
----

 ## 🧠 Notes
 - **CLASS** defines the sensitivity of the document.